MLB on Fox: 2001–2004

-For the 2001 season, Fox implemented a new graphics package for its MLB telecasts, which debuted on Fox's NASCAR broadcasts in February of that year.
-The graphics package was an updated version of the design in 1999, but the FoxBox was revised as a top-screen banner.
+For the 2001 season, Fox implemented a new graphics package for its MLB telecasts, which debuted on the network's NASCAR broadcasts in February of that year.
+The graphics package was an updated version of the design in 1999, but the FoxBox was revised as a horizontal banner positioned across the top of the screen.
 A simple, transparent black rectangle with a shaded area above it spanned the top of the screen from left to right, displaying the diamond graphic representing the baseball diamond, and the abbreviations of both teams in white.
 The scores would be shown in black text in yellow boxes next to the team abbreviations; the center showed the inning indicator, to the right was the number of outs, right of that was the pitch count and the pitch speed (the pitch speed was in the same location as the pitch count, and appeared in a yellow box); and the MLB on Fox logo was placed on the far right.
-The banner, along with the shaded area above it, extended or retracted from the top of the screen whenever it appeared or was removed.
+The bug, along with the shaded area above it, extended or retracted from the top of the screen whenever it appeared or was removed.

-In 2003, the banner was slightly changed to mirror that used by FSN, although Fox retained its own graphics package; it was enlarged, except on All-Star Game and World Series telecasts as well as the April 16, 2004 Yankees-Red Sox game, and made more translucent.
-During Fox's coverage of the 2003 World Series and the 2004 All-Star Game, a logo other than the MLB on Fox logo was placed on the far right of the banner instead during non-regular season game broadcasts (e.g. World Series on Fox, All-Star Game on Fox, etc.)
+In 2003, the score bug was slightly changed to mirror that used by FSN, although Fox retained its own graphics package; it was enlarged, except on All-Star Game and World Series telecasts as well as the April 16, 2004 Yankees-Red Sox game, and made more translucent.
+During Fox's coverage of the 2003 World Series and the 2004 All-Star Game, a logo other than the MLB on Fox logo was placed on the far right of the bug instead during non-regular season game broadcasts (e.g. World Series on Fox, All-Star Game on Fox, etc.).
+In 2004, a scrolling graphic displaying scores of other games in progress was added below the far right side of the score bug.

 While Fox Sports upgraded the graphics packages on its other properties, the NFL and NASCAR starting with the 2003 NFL season, baseball telecasts continued to use this on-screen appearance in 2004 (except during its coverage of that year's postseason), but used elements from a new package that debuted with FSN's baseball broadcasts in mid-summer 2003; FSN also used this on-screen look for all of its sports broadcasts from 2001 until mid-2005, but using different graphics packages than the one Fox used.

 A graphic from this package was seen during the 15th inning of the 2008 All-Star Game, when Fox displayed highlights from the 1967 MLB All-Star Game, but only seen in the 4:3 frame on the HD broadcast.